 “Morning Captain Donegal, morning Captain Iona.
 How was the trip?”

 “Morning Iset.”
 Donegal was putting some order into his feathers after having removed the space suit.
+He was wearing the Fleet uniform, the light purple one.

 “Morning Iset.
 The trip has been long and fortunately without any incidents.
 Let me introduce two of the officers that are in Gletty.
 These are Giessen, security officer, and Thabana, communications officer.”
+At first sight, Iona looked naked, but a second check showed that she was also wearing the Fleet uniform, the brown one.
+Her blue and green dotted eyes looked at her.

 They floated until they reached a hatch.
 Athi opened it from the inside and the party got into the station.
 Giessen was first, followed by Donegal, Thabana and Iona.
 Iset was the last one and closed the hatch.